Agayu: The Orisha of the Volcano

 Another story that is related to Saint Christopher is the martyrdom of Saint Menas.
 In fact, researchers have come to identify both saints as the same person.
 Finally, the name of Cristóbal has as meaning: "bearer of Christ", in the same way, that title was granted to Menas.

-Either way, the way this character is depicted is very interesting, since they usually represent him carrying a child on his shoulders in the middle of a turbulent river clinging to a royal palm, elements that perfectly describe the symbolism of Agayu.
-Therefore, it is very easy to understand the reason why the practitioners of Afro-descendant cultures when they arrived in Cuba, syncretized it with this spirituality.
+In any case, the way in which this character is depicted is very interesting, since they usually represent him carrying a child on his shoulders in the middle of a turbulent river clinging to a royal palm, elements that perfectly describe the symbology of Aggayu Sola, so it is very easy to understand the reason why practitioners of Afro-descendant cultures when they arrived in Cuba syncretized him with this spirituality.

 Agayú Prayer in Yoruba